Healthy Homes Assessment Frimley

 Rental Property Home Assessments Frimley

-Property rental areas that are affected through Healthy Homes Standard.
+Areas of rental properties that are impacted through Health Homes Standards.
 Healthy Homes Standard in Frimley include each:

 • Kitchens